 Graduate Student Science Communication Workshop

-2020 featured an in-depth climate change discussion with journalists and Penn State experts as they relate their experiences communicating their research with the media and other audiences.
+An in-depth discussion among journalists and researchers about the theme chosen for that year.
+Join us as the panelists relate their experiences communicating their research with the media and other audiences.

 "The COMPASS workshop drove home the huge potential for scientists to get better at communicating the burning questions and wonder of discovery that we experience as researchers.
 It is a great privilege to communicate science, and the COMPASS workshop gave me the tools to make tremendous progress in exercising that privilege."